OnionUI/Onion/website/docs/01-features/index.md

 :::note <a href="apps/package-manager">Package Manager overview</a>
-The `Package Manager` app is a powerful tool that allows users to easily install or uninstall emulators and apps.
+The **** app is a powerful tool that allows users to easily install or uninstall emulators and apps.
 :::